An American Tail: The Mystery of the Night Monster

-An American Tail: The Mystery of the Night Monster (also known as An American Tail 4: The Mystery of the Night Monster) is a 1999 American animated adventure film directed and produced by Larry Latham.
-It is the second direct-to-video follow-up to An American Tail, as well as the fourth and final film of the series, as Universal Cartoon Studios would subsequently discontinue the franchise.
+An American Tail: The Mystery of the Night Monster (also known as An American Tail IV: The Mystery of the Night Monster) is a 1999 American animated film directed and produced by Larry Latham.
+It is the second direct-to-video follow-up to An American Tail, as well as the fourth and most recently released film of the series.
 The film premiered on December 9, 1999, in Germany, and was released on July 25, 2000, in the United States and Canada.
-While the actors retain their voices for the original characters (with the exception of Erica Yohn as Jane Singer took over her role for Mama Mousekewitz), this film introduces new characters and voices of Susan Boyd, Robert Hays, John Garry, Candi Milo, John Mariano, Jeff Bennett, and Joe Lala.
+Similar to the previous film, it features Thomas Dekker and Lacey Chabert as voicing Fievel and Tanya respectively, alongside most of the voice actors from the previous film (with the exception of Erica Yohn as Jane Singer took over her role for Mama Mousekewitz), this film introduces new characters and voices of Susan Boyd, Robert Hays, John Garry, Candi Milo, John Mariano, Jeff Bennett, and Joe Lala.
 Thomas Dekker received a Young Artist Award for Best Performance in a Voice-Over for Fievel.